-12 Units
+Full-time 12 Units

-9-11 Units
+-3/4 time 9-11 Units

-6-8 Units
+-1/2 time 6-8 Units

 CAL-VET: Students who qualify for CAL-VET benefits should contact the Veterans Service Clerk.

 Registration Priority for Veteran's

 In accordance with SB272, Golden West College will offer priority registration to veterans discharged from active duty within two years of admission to the college.
 For additional information, please contact the Veterans Clerk in the Admissions Office.